Ykanj/ADM-HW3/README.md

 ### Q5 (Amir)

 ### CLQ (Paolo)
+- Header.py to save an individual header row with the column names.
+- TSV_transpsoer.py to transpose each tsv file so that they merge better in our command line.

 ### AQ (Paolo)
 - Algorithm.py is an algorithm that solves our Algorithm question in the homework.